 Most evaluations require the use of a data collection tool—a survey or other data collection instrument.
-Evaluators either need to adopt or adapt tools “off the shelf” or create new ones.
+Evaluators either need to adopt or adapt existing tools or create new ones.
 Either method can pose challenges: Tools that have been developed for one evaluation may not prove suitable for another, at least not without careful modification.
 At the same time, creating new tools requires expertise in measurement and instrument design.

 Good question!
 When considering the use of an instrument, keep in mind the following:

 - What is the instrument measuring?
 Review how the instrument developers define what it is they are measuring.
 Does it match exactly what you want to measure?
 Also look for validity evidence that the instrument measures what it proposes to measure.
 Validity evidence can be from expert reviews, think-aloud interviews, factor analysis, and other validation techniques.

 - What audience was the instrument created for and tested with?
 Instruments are created for a particular audience.
 If your audience matches the one that an instrument was designed for, great.
 If not, you’ll need to do some testing to see if the instrument works for your audience before you use it for an evaluation.
 For instance, a survey created for adults may or may not be appropriate for children.
 You won’t know until you test it.

 - What context or setting is the instrument meant for?
 An instrument meant for one setting may not work well in a different one.
 For instance, a survey developed to measure an experience kids have in a school classroom may not be valid for evaluating an experience they have within a museum.
 Again, testing is required if an instrument is to be used in a new setting.

 - Do I have the expertise to be able to judge the appropriateness and quality of the instrument?
 Experience with evaluation and instrument design are necessary to successfully choose and use an "off-the-shelf" instrument.
 If you don't have this experience, be sure to call on someone who does.

 Evaluation tools and instruments